 It is commonly called a "kombucha mushroom", although it is not technically a mushroom species but a blend of bacteria and yeast strains.
 Interestingly, not all cultures include the exact same varieties or amounts of microorganisms.

-Although there are some possible differences from one scoby to another, they all produce gluconic acid, lactic acid and acetic acid necessary for creating a sparkling drink high in various kombucha-specific nutrients, enzymes and vitamin content.
+Although there are some possible differences from one scoby to another, most all produce gluconic acid, glucuronic acid, lactic acid and acetic acid.
+These are by-products of fermentation necessary for creating a sparkling drink high in other nutrients such as enzymes, probiotics and vitamin content.

 After about a 10 day fermentation period, the scoby bacteria and yeast eat most of the sugar in the tea, transforming it into a refreshingly fizzy, slightly soured fermented beverage.